Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 How to Make Butter Bean Hummus

-POUR the Butter Bean Hummus into a bowl and top with chopped parsley and more black pepper.
+POUR & SERVE.
+Place the hummus into a storage bowl or on a shallow serving plate.
+Top it with chopped parsley and more black pepper.

 Dipping Butter Bean Hummus on a pita chip.